-- One way this can be done is by exploring opportunities to produce West Virginia-specific research.
+- It is imperative to explore opportunities to produce West Virginia-specific research.
 Continuing support for existing local programs like Bull Evaluations and Replacement Heifer Development is important to keep producing valuable data about the commercial viability of certain genetics of bulls and heifers.
 In addition to supporting ongoing programs, community-based research models that embed research within other programs and services can also be explored.
-These research projects can allow for better interaction between farmers and researchers and present opportunities to receive non-traditional funding. - Additionally, connections can be built between researchers and producers by helping producers gain access to knowledge and findings from past research projects.
-This can be through the dissemination of research through in-person outreach (i.e. education programs and sessions during the off seasons of harvests) and online (i.e. online classes, social media, Youtube, etc.).
-Besides sharing research, stories of how new farming techniques were successfully implemented can also be promoted.
-Through this dissemination, more targeted technical assistance can also be made available to guide the implementation of the technology.
+These research projects can allow for better interaction between farmers and researchers and present opportunities to receive non-traditional funding. - Additionally, connections can be built between researchers and producers by helping producers gain access to knowledge from past research projects.
+This can be accomplished through the dissemination of research and in-person outreach (education programs or sessions during the off seasons of harvests), and online (classes, social media, Youtube, etc.).
+Besides sharing research, stories of successful new farming techniques can also be promoted.
+Through this dissemination, more targeted technical assistance can also be made available to guide the implementation of technology.